 Well, we talk about corporate governance, insider trading, bribery, discrimination, corporate social responsibility, fiduciary responsibilities, and again, data protection, which again is highly talked about around social media and mobile lifestyles.

 Well, why is this so important?
 Because it enables you to make responsible decisions and maintain highly ethical behavior when running a business.
-I would submit too, when running projects.
+I would submit too when running projects.

-So, let’s look at how this can be applied to project management for higher probability of successful projects.
+So, let’s look at how this can be applied to project management for a higher probability of successful projects.
 Well, when we talk about business ethics, we also wanna look at the characteristics and values that most people associate with behavior.

 So that includes not only project managers, but team leaders, team members, stakeholders, and even the executive team and the boards.
 So when we talk about this, here are just a few, this isn’t all of them, but these are the common ones we see.